frontity/woocommerce-proof-of-concept/README.md

   - [WooCommerce](https://wordpress.org/plugins/woocommerce/) (tested with v4.8.0)
   - [WooCommerce Blocks](https://wordpress.org/plugins/woo-gutenberg-products-block/) (tested with v4.0.0)
   - [Frontity Embedded Mode - [Proof of Concept]](https://github.com/frontity/frontity-embedded-proof-of-concept/)

+    > ⚠️ This plugin is required to avoid cross-site issues.
+See [this thread](https://community.frontity.org/t/woocommerce-proof-of-concept/3596/9) in the community for more information.

 - The following code snippet should be added as well.
 It disables the nonce check for all of the Store API endpoints that require nonces.